Skip to content

 No

-• Not have had any previous treatment for their advanced NSCLC.
+• Have not received any previous treatment for their NSCLC.

 Participants cannot take part in the study if: